sejgit/heartbeat/README.md

 # heartbeat
-heartbeat to ISY
-for use on local Pi's to ISY994
+heartbeat to ISY using Python for use on local to ISY994

 *** service files copied to /lib/systemd/system